9 Foods That Cause Bloating

 #2 Dairy Products

-If you’re lactose intolerant, food with a high amount of lactose such as yogurt and milk can cause gas, abdominal pain, and bloating.
+If you’re lactose intolerant, food with a high amount of lactose such as yogurt and milk can cause excessive gas, abdominal pain, and bloating.
 People who are lactose intolerant are unable to properly break down lactose, which causes these unpleasant symptoms.
 Between 30 and 50 million Americans are lactose intolerant, including 80 percent of all African Americans and Native Americans and over 90 percent of all Asian Americans.

 #3 Carbonated Drinks